Yogesh-Kurane/Electric-Vehicles-Analysis---MySQL-Power-BI-Excel/README.md

 ## Electric-Vehicles-Analysis | Tools: MySQL, Power BI

 ## 🚀 Project Overview
 Indian EV Market Analysis 🚗⚡ An in-depth analysis of the Indian Electric Vehicle (EV) market, focusing on 2-wheelers and 4-wheelers.
 This project uses SQL to extract insights on market trends, adoption rates, and sales patterns.
 Key findings help understand EV growth in India.
-It was part of the Codebasics Resume Project Challenge - 12.
+It is part of the Codebasics Resume Project Challenge - 12.

 ---